ajaquith/alpine-apks/README.md

 The agent does very little; its primary purpose is to start an AWS CLI `logs push` process that runs in the background.
 The Alpine version of this package is merely an extracted set of config files from the Amazon-supplied installer.

+The Alpine package installer performs similarly to the Amazon-supplied installer.
+It adds an Alpine-compatible `openrc` init script and accompanying environmental config to `/etc/init.d` and `/etc/conf.d`, respectively.
+It also adds a log rotation config to `/etc/logrotate.d` and a `cron` entry to rotate logs every 30 minutes.
+Last, it installs a version info script (`/var/awslogs/bin/awslogs-version.sh`).

+_Unlike_ the Amazon-supplied installer, the Alpine package installer attempts to install the latest version of Python package `awscli-cwlogs`.
+It also adds sample AWS and AWS CloudWatch Log Agent configuration files to `/var/awslogs/etc`; these are `aws.conf.example` and `awslogs.conf.example`.
+If the (non example) `aws.conf` or `awslogs.conf` files do not exist, the package installer prints a warning.

+The AWS configuration file `aws.conf` should contain valid values for `region`, `aws_access_key_id` and `aws_secret_access_key`.
+Ideally, these credentials should belong to an IAM user that possesses only the minimum privileges needed to create log groups and push logs, for example:

+        {
+            "Version": "2012-10-17",
+            "Statement": [
+                {
+                    "Effect": "Allow",
+                    "Action": [
+                        "logs:CreateLogGroup",
+                        "logs:CreateLogStream",
+                        "logs:PutLogEvents",
+                        "logs:DescribeLogStreams"
+                    ],
+                    "Resource": [
+                        "arn:aws:logs:*:*:*"
+                    ]
+                }
+            ]
+        }

 # Building packages

 I built all of the packages in this repository using the standard Alpine `abuild` package, using a Docker container to stand up and run the build environment.
 The Docker image [`craftdock/apk-builder`](https://hub.docker.com/r/craftdock/apk-builder) builds the packages.
 Each subdirectory contains an APK package to be built, with its own `APKBUILD` file.